boldflight/BibleConverter/test_EPUB/output/isa.md

 as when a sick man’s life ebbs away.
 [19] There will be so few trees left in his forest, a child will be able to count them.
 [20] At that time those left in Israel, those who remain of the family of Jacob, will no longer rely on a foreign leader that abuses them.
-Instead they will truly rely on the Lord, the Holy One of Israel.
+Instead they will truly rely on the **Lord**, the Holy One of Israel.
 [21] A remnant will come back, a remnant of Jacob, to the mighty God.
 [22] For though your people, Israel, are as numerous as the sand on the seashore, only a remnant will come back.
 Destruction has been decreed; just punishment is about to engulf you.
-[23] The Sovereign Lord of Heaven’s Armies is certainly ready to carry out the decreed destruction throughout the land.
+[23] The Sovereign **Lord** of Heaven’s Armies is certainly ready to carry out the decreed destruction throughout the land.
-[24] So here is what the Sovereign Lord of Heaven’s Armies says: “My people who live in Zion, do not be afraid of Assyria, even though they beat you with a club and lift their cudgel against you as Egypt did.
+[24] So here is what the Sovereign **Lord** of Heaven’s Armies says: “My people who live in Zion, do not be afraid of Assyria, even though they beat you with a club and lift their cudgel against you as Egypt did.
 [25] For very soon my fury will subside, and my anger will be directed toward their destruction.”
-[26] The Lord of Heaven’s Armies is about to beat them with a whip, similar to the way he struck down Midian at the rock of Oreb.
+[26] The **Lord** of Heaven’s Armies is about to beat them with a whip, similar to the way he struck down Midian at the rock of Oreb.
 He will use his staff against the sea, lifting it up as he did in Egypt.
 [27] At that time
 the Lord will remove their burden from your shoulders, and their yoke from your neck;